ScumbagScalawag/Git-Gud/README.md

 I'm showing you all this stuff in a particular order.
-The Idea behind me setting you up on your local machines first, is so that you can now practice making local commits, local merges, and all that fun stuff in an environment that I can easily j
+The Idea behind me setting you up on your local machines first, is so that you can now practice making local commits, local merges, and all that fun stuff in an environment that I can easily incorporate into a project that exists outside of your local machine.

 Essentially: welcome to your sandbox.
 Your sandbox will grow.

 ## 3. To Upstream or Not to Upstream
 You can optionally do [step 6](#step-six) at this point.
-Continue with step 4 if you want to get started working right away and deal with the GitHub side of things later.
+Continue with step 4 if you want to get started working locally right away and deal with the GitHub side of things later.

+<a name="step-four"></a>
 <a name="branch"></a>
 ## 4. Creating Branches
 Making a branch means you create a copy of the branch you're on.